 28 Grandma-Approved Holiday Recipes

-The holidays are all about family, and there’s no better way to honor family than by making family recipes that have lived on through generations.
-Between these sweets, snacks, and Thanksgiving staples, you’ll find tried-and-true recipes that bring you right back to your nana’s kitchen after the very first bite.
-Even if these aren’t YOUR grandmother’s recipes, we guarantee these comforting dishes will deliver flavors that taste “just like Grandma used to make.”
+The holidays are all about family, and there's no better way to honor family than by making family recipes that have lived on through generations.
+Between these sweets, snacks, and other holiday staples, you'll find tried-and-true recipes that bring you right back to your Nana's kitchen after the very first bite.
+Even if these aren't YOUR grandmother's recipes, we guarantee these comforting dishes will deliver flavors that taste "just like Grandma used to make."

 Granny's Cornbread Dressing